NightlyScientist/spontaneousSpatialSorting/README.md

 ### Equal growth rate
 To investigate the colony with the equal growth rate condition, see [equal_gr_investigation.ipynb](investigations/equal_gr_investigation.ipynb).
 Both normalized and unnormalized conditions are shown.

+## Package Dependencies

+This code requires python (v3.11+) to be installed.
+Our Python environment is provided in [requirements.txt](requirements.txt).